Search This Blog

 The point is, historically and even today if you are installing a default instance of SQL Server, chances are one or two protocols are already enabled using their default configuration, which in case of TCP/IP is the TCP port 1433 and for Named Pipe it is \\.\pipe\sql\query.
 Both are well-known to the us humans, and to the client tools and the API libraries these tools use so all you have to provide to connect to the SQL Server is the server name, and optionally (I might add, less often if not rarely) the specific protocol you want to use for connection.

 So why should anybody care and go through the trouble of looking up that information?
 If the need does arises, which sometimes it does, it is to troubleshoot connection issues and maybe for security reasons.
-However, I also often see old applications that are still not aware that you can now have multiple instances of SQL Server on the same server, by way of installing the additional instances as Named instance, that relies on the SQL Server Browser service to automatically map the instance name to the respective port number each SQL instance is configured for.
+However, I also sometimes see old applications that are still not aware that you can now have multiple instances of SQL Server on the same server, by way of installing the additional instances as Named instance, that relies on the SQL Server Browser service to automatically map the instance name to the respective port number each SQL instance is configured for.
 So such apps do need to know the TCP port number in order to connect to any sql instance not running on the age old default port 1433.

 Whatever maybe the case, for me, it is often a necessity than a mere "nice to know", or only to troubleshooting some issues.